mjordan/islandora_scg/README.md

 * `--quantity` (how many sample objects to create; defaults to 5)
 * `--namespace` (the namespace to use for the sample objects; defaults to 'islandora')
 * `--pages` (how many pages to add to PDFs, books, and newspaper issues; defaults to 4)
-* `--bgcolor` (name of the background color for basic and large image content, from ImageMagick's "[list of color names](http://www.imagemagick.org/script/color.php)"; defaults to "blue")
+* `--bgcolor` (name of the background color for basic and large image content, from ImageMagick's [list of color names](http://www.imagemagick.org/script/color.php); defaults to "blue")
 * `--metadata_file` (the absolute path to the TSV file containing metadata, described below; defaults to `includes/sample_metadata.tsv`).
 * `--quantity_newspaper_issues` (number of issues to add to each newspaper; defaults to 0)